ninedotslabs/kampusin/README.md

 `yarn dev` to start development

 ## Contribution
-We are open for contribution, moreover hacktoberfester!
+We are open for contribution, moreover hacktoberfester!.
+Follow [this](https://github.com/ninedotslabs/kampusin/blob/main/CONTRIBUTING.md)